Hello Kras – welcome to one of our favourite corners of Slovenia!

 The characteristic terra rossa or jerina red soil, rich in minerals and iron, has a significant effect on the growth of vines, as reflected in Karst wines.

 In Tomaj we passed a house where Srečko Kosovel lived with his family in his later years.
-He is also buried in Tomaj, dying at the age of 22.
+Kosovel died at the age of 22, but his poetry is eternal.
 Young poet caught a severe cold after spending a whole night at the train station (he missed his train to Ljubljana), developing a bad flue and later dying of meningitis.

 Kosovel’s House (Kosovelova domačija) – a visit has to be pre-arranged by calling 031 602 433 or visiting TIC Sežana’s tourist office in Sežana.